KomodoPlatform/komodo-wallet-mobile/README.md

 See [our wiki](https://github.com/KomodoPlatform/atomicdex-mobile/wiki/Project-Setup#android-builds-from-scratch) here for more thorough project setup steps.
 Besides installing the API binary, AtomicDEX Mobile is set up similarly to any other cloned Flutter project.

-### Kotlin vs Flutter

-In Android Studio (3.6.2), the latest Kotlin plugin (1.3.71) doesn't work with Flutter “1.12.13+hot .7”.
-To fix it - [uninstall the latest Kotlin](https://github.com/flutter/flutter/issues/52077#issuecomment-600459786) - then the Kotlin version 1.3.61, bundled with the Android Studio will reappear.
 ## Accessing the database

     adb exec-out run-as com.komodoplatform.atomicdex cat /data/data/com.komodoplatform.atomicdex/app_flutter/AtomicDEX.db > AtomicDEX.db